samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to unfold the *Well of Many Worlds* and place it on a solid surface, whereupon it forms a two-way, 6-foot-diameter, circular portal to another world or plane of existence.
 Each time the item opens a portal, the DM decides where it leads.
 The portal remains open until a creature within 5 feet of it takes a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to close it by taking hold of the edges of the cloth and folding it up.

-Once the *Well of Many Worlds* has opened a portal, it can’t do so again for 1d8 hours.
+Once the *Well of Many Worlds* has opened a portal, it can't do so again for 1d8 hours.

 ### [Whelm](/magic-items/9229201-whelm)